viriditas-org/viriditas-org.github.io/_speakers/campos.md

 contemporary fieldwork at the intersection of biology and society.
 He has written widely on the history of genetics and is the author of _Radium and the Secret of Life_ (2015), and co-editor of _Making Mutations: Objects, Practices, Contexts_ (2010).
-Campos also serves as Secretary of the History of Science Society, "the world’s largest society dedicated to understanding science, technology, medicine, and their interactions with society in their historical context."
+Campos also serves as Secretary of the [History of Science Society](https://hssonline.org/), the "world’s largest society dedicated to understanding science, technology, medicine, and their interactions with society in their historical context."